chromon/calliphlox/README.md

 # Calliphlox

-Calliphlox is a simple and powerful ORM for Go.
+Calliphlox is a simple ORM for Go.

 ## Features